casey-shew/content-developer-test_jonathan-easton/exercise_specs.md

-# If-Else Statements in Python
+# # Exercise Title: If-Else Statements in Python
 ---
 # Instructional Requirements
 ## Key Technical Outcome
 <em>Use an if-else statement to control program flow.</em>

 ## Exercise Context
 <em>In this exercise you will be controlling which statements in your code are executed using an if-else statement.
-You will be testing multiple inputs to verified that all statements are executing correctly. </em>
+You will be testing multiple inputs to verify that all statements are executing correctly. </em>

 ## Exercise Instructions
-<em>The starter_code.py stores input in the variable color and prints the output Goodbye.
+<em>You are given starting code (starter_code.py) that stores input in the variable color and prints the output Goodbye.

+Your goal in this exercise will be to use an if-else statement to give the user appropriate output on their favorite color guess.

 First, create an if statement that checks the input for your favorite color.
 (Assume all lowercase characters).

-If your favorite color is entered correctly, output a message to the screen indicating this to the user.
+If the user inputs the favorite color correctly, output a message to the screen indicating this.

-Test multiple inputs to verify that your if statment is working correctly.
-(For example: red, blue, or green.)
+Test multiple inputs to verify that your if statment only outputs a message when the correct color is entered.

-Use else to output a message letting the user know that they guessed incorrectly.
+Now, add an else statement, to output a message letting the user know that they guessed incorrectly.

 Test multiple inputs to verify that the else is working correctly.
 </em>